jonatuxdr/docker-training/m2/README.md

 2. With compose Run the images `flaskapp` in order to see `Hello World!
 I have been seen x times.` and using auto remove argument.
 3. With compose exec into the `flaskapp` container
 4. Start multi containers using `compose/docker-compose.yml`
-5. Add an Environment variable to `web` container in your compose.yml and print it in the python code.
+5. Add `REDIS_URL` with value `redis` Environment variable to `web` container in your compose.yml, print it in the python code and use it at line 8 for the redis connection specification.
   - Log the container output to see the value of the environment variable.
 6. Stop all containers associated to your composition
 7. Start all containers from the root project and then logs the containers also from root project